gavinlyonsrepo/ST7735_TFT_RPI/README.md

 2. This is a 3.3V logic device do NOT connect the I/O logic lines to 5V logic device.
 3. You can connect VCC to 5V if there is a 3.3 volt regulator on back of TFT module.
 4. Pick any GPIO you want for SW SPI for HW SPI: reset and DC lines are flexible.
+5. User can select  SPI_CE0  or SPI_CE1 for HW SPI
 ![ wiring ](https://github.com/gavinlyonsrepo/ST7735_TFT_RPI/blob/main/extra/images/wiring.jpg)

 Output